levmv/imgserv/README.md

-# go-resizer
+# image server

-### Drop-in (almost) replacement for [php-resizer](https://github.com/levmv/php-resizer).
+Simple image server to preprocess and store images (in s3-compatible storages) and to fetch that images with resizing them on the fly.
+Also, it can generate social share images.

+So it is logical evolution of go-resizer to encapsulate all image-related processing in one service.

-Somewhat sloppy and crude Go implementation of php-resizer.
-Support all usable features of php version (and for legacy reasons it's reimplements all strange things as well).
+Resizer-part is almost drop-in replacement for `php-resizer` (so it's reimplements all strange things as well).

-TODO:
-- fix multiple watermarks and wm position feature
-- text processing and filters
-- adequate caching
+Note: it's basically my first time code in golang, so, code quality is not good :)

-### setup
+### Service setup

-Copy and edit `go-resizer.service` to `/etc/systemd/system/go-resizer.service`
+Copy and edit `imgserv.service` to `/etc/systemd/system/imgserv.service`

-Install it with `sudo systemctl enable go-resizer --now`
+Install it with `sudo systemctl enable imgserv --now`